What Is Waiver Definition Law?

 An example of how a waiver might be included in a contract would be an employment contract which may have a waiver clause that can prevent an employee from seeking damages for unfair dismal in the event their contract is not renewed.

 If you need help with waiver definition law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.